Bachelor of Business Administration (BBA)

-The Bachelor program is designed to equip you with the knowledge & understanding of the essential aspects of business theory and practice for a successful career in business.
+The Bachelor program prepares you with the knowledge & understanding of the essential aspects of business theory and practice for a successful career in business administration and entrepreneurship

 Whether global corporations, small & medium size, or family businesses – all companies are your potential employers after the successful completion of our bachelor degree program.

 NEC has been a great place to learn and grow.
 I have learned a lot about myself and the friends I have made here at NEC will be friends for life!

 William Exner (BA ’19, Australian)

 Financial Services Management looks at the different branches of banking: Insurance, Financial Advice and Investment.
 Students learn about mortgages, loans, insurance, pensions, investments and the stock market.
 Financial systems and regulations imposed by different countries are illustrated, analysed and compared.

 Core aims: Through combining theoretical perspectives with case studies from practice, the programme aims to allow students to develop a critical and contextualised understanding of the issues, problems and solutions faced by and offered to financial service institutions worldwide.
 Students will learn to understand the function of financial services within a wider economic context, also from the perspective of developing countries.

 In addition to the base modules, the programme focuses on various industry specific areas such as pensions and investment, the legal environment of financial services, financial tax regulations, mortgages and real estate.
 The fundamentals of the banking world and international finance are also studied.

 The modules introduce students to key factors driving change in the banking sector, the financial services marketing environment, the key principles of regulation and the global frameworks that exist.
 Work placement is carried out within a bank or financial services company.